Do you want to learn how to write faster?

 Most writers I know are picky about pens.
 They’ve tried a lot of different pens and, over time, have selected a favorite model.
 However, they don’t have the same level of discrimination about their keyboard or mouse.
 Instead, they get used to a certain tool and just keep using it.

 Test out the input devices to see what feels best to you.
 Something to consider are devices marketed to “gamers.”
 These people play a lot of computer games and have very high standards for speed, accuracy, and ease of use.

 8. Invest In A Second (Or Third) Monitor

 I recommend having at least two monitors.
-Having more screen “real estate” lets you keep more documents visible, speeds up how quickly you can cut-and-paste, and makes it easier to research online.
+Having more screen “real estate” lets you write faster because you can keep more documents visible, speed up how quickly you can cut-and-paste, and make it easier to research online.

 9. Discover More Keyboard and Mouse Shortcuts